 - a decrease in participation and/or giving as people shift their attention and donated dollars elsewhere.

-As I say on my home page, I decided to start this website not because I’m an expert, but because I want to share what I’m learning and to keep learning from others.
+As I say in The Good, the Bad, and the Ugly, I decided to start this website not because I’m an expert, but because I want to share what I’m learning and to keep learning from others.
 Not because I’ve always handled employment situations well–I know from experience that leadership is hard, and even well-meaning leaders make mistakes.
 But I hope we can do better for all of our sakes–as brothers and sisters in Christ, in keeping with God’s call to live with integrity and justice, loving God and loving one another.

 So I welcome your response.
 Is there a better way to terminate a church employee?
 Do we need to hold one another accountable, and how can we do that?
 Is there anything in this article that you especially agree or disagree with?
 As always, given the sensitive nature of personnel matters, all comments will be moderated, and you’re also welcome to send me a confidential message using my contact form.